MadhavKauntia/my-notes/books/designing-data-intensive-applications.md

 - Operability - Make it easy for operations teams to keep the system running smoothly.
 - Simplicity - Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
 - Evolvability - Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as _extensibility_, _modifiability_, or _plasticity_.

+## Data Models and Query Languages

+A data model is an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities.

+### Relational Model vs Document Model

+The roots of relational databases lie in _business data processing_.
+However, even for the more powerful and networked computers today, relational databases generalized very well.

+Driving forces behind NoSQL adoption:

+- need for greater scalability
+- preference for free and open-source software
+- specialized query operations
+- restrictiveness of relational schemas